-Statewide enforcement campaigns that focus on impaired driving will be supported.
-To ensure that resources are used efficiently, these campaigns will incorporate evidence-based strategies that are deployed based on a data-driven problem identification process.
+Source Funding Source Eligible Use of Estimated Match Local Benefit Fiscal ID Funds Funding Amount Amount Year 2022 FAST Act 405d Impaired Driving Low 405d Impaired Driving Low (FAST) \$1,100,000.00 \$0.00 \$1,100,000.00 that are deployed based on a data-driven problem identification process.
 For example, funding will continue to be provided for impaired driving enforcement programs undertaken by the New York State Police and implemented by the State Police Troops across the state.
 Each Troop is required to develop a data-driven action plan focusing on the impaired driving issues, high-risk drivers and locations identified for their Troop areas.
-In addition to participation in the national impaired driving crackdowns, the State Police use dedicated DWI patrols, sobriety checkpoints and other evidence-based traffic safety enforcement strategies to implement their action plans.
+In addition to participation in the national impaired driving high-visibility enforcement and engagement campaigns, the State Police use dedicated DWI patrols, sobriety checkpoints and other evidence-based traffic safety enforcement strategies to implement their action plans.
 The New York State Police must also be equipped with the tools necessary to accurately detect impairment and to report that level of impairment in an evidentiary manner.
-Having access to the most up-to-date tools to collect reliable evidence that will uphold impaired driving arrests made during dedicated DWI patrols, sobriety checkpoints and other high visibility enforcement efforts will lead to convictions in court.
+Having access to the most up-to-date tools to collect reliable evidence that will uphold impaired driving arrests made during dedicated DWI patrols, sobriety checkpoints and other high-visibility enforcement efforts will lead to convictions in court.